ospalh/anki-addons/pages/Download audio.md

 type: addon
 status_color: yellow
 status_text_color: black
-abstract: Automatically download audio from talking dictionaries or from Google TTS.
+abstract: "Automatically download audio from talking dictionaries or from Google TTS."
 first_image: Downloaded%20audio.png
-first_alt: Reviewing downloaded audio files.
+first_caption: "One word where non-native speakers should look up the pronunciation."
+first_alt: "A dialog window.
+Six lines with different site icons, the word “hearth” and some more buttons.
+A bubble help with the text Source text: hearth From field: Front Source: Macmillan Variant: British"
 subtitle: Hear what you learn
 ankiweb_id: 3100585138
 extra_jq_script: audio_tips.js